 Coffee Grinder (If using wholebean)

 - Place the Chemex Filter in the brewer with single fold away from the spout and multiple folds lined up against the spout.
 Rinse the filter with hot water to get a nice even seal all the way around.
 This preheats the brewer and gets rid of any paper flavour from the filter.
 Discard the rinse water and fold the filter toward the spout to reinforce this area.

-- Add 50g of Singh Beans coffee ground to the consistency of sea salt.
+- Add 50g of Omni-ground Singh Beans coffee (if using wholebean grind to the consistency of sea salt.)
 Centre the coffee in your brewer, tap to level and zero the scale.

 - Start the timer when you begin to add the hot water.
 There will be four pours, this is the first one.
 Pour 100g of water into the centre of the grounds and work in circles outwards.
 This will cause the coffee to bloom!
 Give it 45-55 seconds to drip.

 - Start the second pour at 45-55 seconds, making sure to pour the water evenly over the coffee.
 Pour with a gentle spiral, you want to use 200g of water.
 Pour over the dark spots and avoid the light ones.
 Do this for one minute.

 - At 1:45-1:55 repeat step four for another minute, taking care to ensure the pour is uniform and steady.

 - At 3:45-4:00, the brewer should be close to full.
 Let the water drip through the grounds completely.